log1NVolcom/boilerplate_react_with_tailwindcss/README.md

-# my_boilerplate_react
+# my_boilerplate_react and tailwind css
-Boilerplate wiht all configs for react, using vs code
+Boilerplate wiht all configs for react and tailwind css, using vs code

 # VS CODE
 ## Extensions